top of page

 It is hard to imagine our daily lives without a smartphone to communicate, a computer to work or headphones to listen to our favorite music.
 Products such as these, used in our daily routines, are classified as consumer electronics and are designed for communication, entertainment, or information purposes.

-The consumer electronics segment in China reached a value of $28 billion in 2021, a 9% increase from the previous year.
+The consumer electronics market in China reached a value of $28 billion in 2021, a 9% increase from the previous year.
 The market size in the region saw a compound annual growth rate of 0.6% from the period 2017-2021, making China one of the major buyers of consumer electronics in the world.

 In 2022, the Consumer Electronics (CE) market experienced a minor contraction primarily due to the market saturation of smartphones and a rebound in the demand for computing devices compared to the previous year.
 This dip in the market was also attributed to the economic slowdown, surging inflation rates, and increased energy prices, which contributed to decreased consumer spending on home entertainment equipment.